Mika dela Cruz

 Mariko Nicolette "Mika" Egger dela Cruz-Victoriano (born December 9, 1998) is a Filipino actress.
 She was formerly an artist of GMA Network.

 Personal life

-Mika was born in Japan to a Japanese biological father and an Italian-Austrian mother.
+Mika was born in Tokyo, Japan to a Japanese biological father and an Italian-Austrian mother Angelica Egger.
 She used the surname Dela Cruz to be recognized more easily in the entertainment business, having an older sibling with a career in the industry.
-She also had a stepfather named Ernie (now deceased), who accepted her into the family.
+She also had a stepfather named Ernie Dela Cruz (now deceased), who accepted her into the family.
 She is the younger half-sister of Angelika Dela Cruz.
 Despite her ethnic background, Mika identifies as Filipino.

-She married her long-time partner and co-actor in Goin’ Bulilit, Nash Aguas in 2024.
+She married her long-time partner and co-actor in Goin' Bulilit, Nash Aguas in 2024.
 The couple, who started their relationship since October 20, 2018 and was engaged since January 2024, were married at the Adriano's Events Place and Prayer Garden in Tagaytay.

 Career

 Mika started her entertainment career with ABS-CBN Network.
 Mika is known for portraying teenage or older characters, and is usually paired with Nash Aguas, Andre Garcia and Aaron Junatas.

 On November 8, 2016, after 11 years with Star Magic, Mika officially signs with GMA Artist Center and becomes a contract artist of GMA Network.